igorfv/OriginFinancial/README.md

 It was only tested on Chrome 94.0.4606.81

 ## Tech debts
-- CSS: Hardcoded sizes (media query, fonts, etc colors, ect. - Create a basic UI lib for common styling
+- CSS: Hardcoded sizes (media query, fonts, etc colors, etc) - Create a basic UI lib for common styling
 - Libs folder been used as components instead of grouping by type.
-As the project grow it's a good idea to create some groups so this folder does not get overwhelmingly big.
+As the project grows it's a good idea to create some groups so this folder does not get overwhelmingly big.
   - Group header, footer, main container under Layout.
   - Group titles and other typography components under Typography
 - Deduplicate the svgr mock
 - Setup unassert for production build
 - Improve the eslint rules and update the generator to reflect it
+- Write E2E tests